Muhammad-Qasim-Raza/Muhammad-Qasim-Raza/README.md

 I'm Muhammad Qasim Raza.
 I am a talented, ambitious, and hardworking individual.
 As a student, I'm doing Bs Software Engineering from Sindh Madrasa-tul-Islam University, City Campus, Karachi.
 It's my third year at University (6th Semester). <br>

 I have successfully completed the MERN Stack Development program at "Bano Qabil Institute" and have received a well-deserved certificate.
-During the course, I acquired valuable skills in developing full-stack web applications, gaining proficiency in MongoDB, ExpressJS, ReactJS, and NodeJS, which are essential tools and technologies in this field.
+During the course, I acquired valuable skills in developing full-stack web applications with MongoDB, ExpressJS, ReactJS, and NodeJS, which are essential tools and technologies in the web development field.

 <hr>